Zamiell/typescript-faq/README.md

 ```ts
 export type UserID = number & { readonly __userIDBrand: unique symbol };
 ```

+### 5) Opaque Naming - Nobody wins

+- `interface` creates a concrete, named type.
+- `type` creates a type alias.
+- Historically, `type` was bugged such that TypeScript would sometimes forget the name and just refer to the type as its anonymous object shape.
+However, in 2024, these bugs have been fixed.
+I am not aware of any current situations in which `type` will "bleed through" like it used to.
+(If you are, please submit a pull request!)
+- Opaque naming is extremely useful in order to not be blasted with information when inspecting complex types.
+But since both `interface` and `type` should always result in a named type, then this historic win for `interface` no longer applies.
+  - If a type uses [`Expand`](https://stackoverflow.com/a/57683652/1062714), it can still bleed through, but such a thing would be done intentionally.

 ### 6) Performance - Nobody wins